christopher-l-ahmed/population-burden-gap/README.md

 If you’re newer to GitHub or newer to working with multiple R and Quarto files, this section is for you.
 I’ll walk you through:

 1. The different files in my repository
-2. Why I organized this work across several Quarto and R files (instead of one long script)
+2. Why I used several Quarto and R files (instead of one long script)
-3. And what you can expect each Quarto and R file to do (at a high level)
+3. And what to expect each Quarto and R file to do (at a high level)

-After that, you'll be ready to start running the R code in this repository.
+After that, you'll be ready to start running the R code in this repository with ease!